EricG50/Soviet-Republic-Mod-Installer/README.md

 # Soviet-Republic-Mod-Installer
 This script automates the installation of Workers & Resources Soviet Republic mods.
-You don't need to use this for installing mods from Steam Workshop
+You don't need to use this for installing mods from Steam Workshop.
-If you donload mods from other sources this will make installing much easier and faster.
+If you download mods from other sources this will make installing much easier and faster.
 # How to use
 ## Initial Setup:
 First make sure you have the latest version of Python Installed.
 Go to your game folder then in the media_soviet folder and create a folder called workshop_wip